 Iowa Code section 598.19 specifies the waiting period of a divorce in the state.
 No divorce will be granted before 90 days following the date the original notice is serviced, from the day the waiver or the acceptance of original notice is filed, or from the last date of publication of notice, whichever time period is longer.
 However, there are circumstances under which the court may decide to waive the waiting period.

 Your divorce is finalized when a judge signs and files the final decree of dissolution of marriage.
-You or your lawyer will receive this final decree through the Iowa eFile system.
+You or your lawyer will receive your Iowa divorce papers through the eFile system.

 Child Support Considerations

-Under Iowa law, child support based upon the parties’ incomes, as well as the physical custody agreement.
-Even in a shared physical care or joint physical care arrangement, child support may still be ordered.
+Under Iowa law, child support is based upon the parties’ incomes, as well as the physical custody agreement.
+Even in a shared physical care or joint physical care arrangement, there may still be a child support order.
 The Supreme Court of Iowa has set child support guidelines for child support payments unless the court can determine in writing that applying the guidelines would result in the occurrence of an injustice.
-The payments may be adjusted for fairness or for the special needs of the couple's child.
+The support payments may be adjusted for fairness or for the special needs of the couple's child.

 These guidelines take the number of children who need support and both parents' net incomes into consideration.
 While the dissolution of marriage is pending, the court may order temporary child support if requested.

 Child support may be modified or changed, but there must be a material change of circumstance that was not contemplated by the parties and the court at the time the child custody decision was made.
-Payments for child support are not tax-deductible for the person paying them or taxable for the recipient.
-Additionally, payments may be required to be paid to the court directly.
+Child support payments are not tax-deductible for the person paying them or taxable for the recipient.
+Additionally, support payments may be required to be paid to the court directly.